jim-schwoebel/pylicense/README.md

 ## Changing defaults

-You can easily change default settings at the top of the license.py file.
-Look for the IMPORT STATEMENTS section and modify these to your liking:

-Now the script will work for your individual use case.
+You can easily change default settings.
+If you'd like to do this, type this into the terminal:

+        cd ~
+        cd make_licenses
+        python3 set_defaults.py

+You then will be asked a series of questions to set defaults to change the defaults.json file in the /licenses folder.

+This information will now work on all future executions of the license.py file.

 ## What licenses are supported